 Swopstakes brought sweepstakes betting back to Australia.
-They launched in 2018, and quickly gained many loyal customers, myself included.
+They launched in 2018, however, their product still isn’t fully functional.
 Sweepstakes betting used to be a very popular way of wagering on sports and racing.
 Swopstakes just took an old recipe and brought it online.

 How Does Swopstakes Work?

 When you enter the Swopstakes site, you’ll see a bunch of different contests available.
 They can be for AFL matches, horse racing or any other event available.
 Each contest contains several real-life sports events.
 I’ll take as an example a contest with 3 horse races where each race has just 4 contenders.
 Contests you’ll find at Swopstakes are usually more complex, but I’ll try to make it simple just so you can understand the basic principle.